WStickler/APIProjectGroup1/README.md

 This is the API pproject for group1, which includes Adam Millard, Sergiusz, Syed, William, Ameer and Max.

 ## **About the Project**
 We were tasked with implementing a restful API for the customers table of the Northwind database.
 We aimed our API at the Customer service, sales and marketing teams for businesses.
 This is because we feel like they are the most likely to interact with data on customers, be it to access details about customers ordering patterns or to access details about the distribution of customers.

-To accomplish our task, we have introduced a service layer, DTO's, a controller and we are utilising *swagger check ?* to use our API.
+To accomplish our task, we have introduced a service layer, DTO's, a controller.

-## **Using the Api**
-To use our API, you will have the opportunity to ...

 ## **Our Methods**
 ### **Get Methods:**